 Ranula, from the Latin “Rana” meaning frog, are mucous extravasation pseudocysts from the sublingual gland.
 They usually present as a cystic swelling in the floor of the mouth but they also may present as a soft fluctuant swelling in the submandibular region when they “plunge” through the mylohyoid muscle.
 Aspiration of mucoid saliva form this lesion confirms the diagnosis.
 They have characteristic CT findings and are treated by trans-oral removal of the sublingual gland.

 Lumps at the angle of the Jaw

-Parotid swellings, that occur in the preauricular area, in the tail (which is often difficult to separate from the upper neck) or in the deep lobe, are usually neoplasms.
-Most tumours are benign but NZ has a high incidence of metastatic skin cancer to nodes in the parotid and our most common parotid malignancy is metastatic SCC.
+Lumps at the angle of the jaw are often related to the parotid gland and are either lymph nodes or salivary gland tumours.
+Most parotid gland tumours are benign but around 20% are malignant.
+NZ has a high incidence of skin cancer to that spreads to lymph nodes and in the parotid and our most common parotid malignancy is metastatic skin squamous cell cancer (SCC) followed by melanoma.
 See Salivary Gland Surgery

-Congenital cysts can occur in this region and they originate from the first branchial arch.
+Congenital cysts can also occur in this region and they generally originate from the first branchial arch.